jdhawley/jdhawley.github.io/_posts/2022-09-05-nle1-overcoming-leadership-anxiety.md

     - "[Fear-Setting Exercise](https://tim.blog/2017/05/15/fear-setting/)"
 ---

+I've struggled with anxiety for most of my life.
+Recently, I was placed in my first real leadership position at work.
+For awhile, my leadership position caused my anxiety to get worse.
+But with time and practice, I was able to overcome my anxiety.

 ## My Leadership Story

 For most of my life, I've managed to successfully dodge nearly every leadership position that came my way.